DadeOrsu/DSS_answers/Part1.md

 So generally it relies on some form of a **challenge-response protocol** to counter threats.

 **Password Protocol**
-\

 ![](image/Part1/1759676202394.png)

 a user first transmits his or her identity to the remote host.
 The host generates a random number `r`, often called a nonce, and returns this nonce to the user.
 In addition, the host specifies two functions, `h()` and `f()`, to be used in the response.
 This transmission from host to user is the challenge.
 The user's response is the quantity `f(r', h(P'))`, where `r' = r` and `P'` is the user's password.
 The function h is a hash function, so the response consists of the hash function of the user's password combined with the random number using the function f.
 The host stores the hash function of each registered user's password, depicted as `h(P(U))` for user U. When the response arrives, the host compares the incoming `f(r', h(P'))` to the calculated `f(r, h(P(U)))`.
 If the quantities match, the user is authenticated.

 This scheme defends against several forms of attack.
 The host stores not the password but a hash code of the password.
 This secures the password from intruders into the host system.
 In addition, not even the hash of the password is transmitted directly, but rather a function in which the password hash is one of the arguments.
 Thus, for a suitable function `f`, the password hash cannot be captured during transmission.

 Finally, the use of a random number as one of the arguments of `f` defends against a replay attack, in which an adversary captures the user's transmission and attempts to log on to a system by retransmitting the user's messages.

 **Protocol for a token**
-\

 ![](image/Part1/1759676242373.png)

 As before, a user first transmits his or her identity to the remote host.
 The host returns a random number and the identifiers of functions `f()` and `h()` to be used in the response.
 At the user end, the token provides a passcode `W'`.
 The token either stores a static passcode or generates a one-time random passcode.
 For a one-time random passcode, the token must be synchronized in some fashion with the host.
 In either case, the user activates the passcode by entering a password P'.
 This password is shared only between the user and the token and does not involve the remote host.
 The token responds to the host with the quantity `f(r', h(W'))`.
 For a static passcode, the host stores the hashed value `h(W(U))`; for a dynamic passcode, the host generates a one-time passcode (synchronized to that generated by the token) and takes its hash.
 Authentication then proceeds in the same fashion as for the password protocol.

 **Static biometric protocol**
-\

 ![](image/Part1/1759676483512.png)

-As before, the user transmits an ID to the host, which responds with a random num- ber r and, in this case, the identifier for an encryption `E()`.
+As before, the user transmits an ID to the host, which responds with a random number r and, in this case, the identifier for an encryption `E()`.
 On the user side is a client system that controls a biometric device.
-The system generates a biometric template BT' from the user's biometric B' and returns the ciphertext `E(r', D', BT')`, where D' identifies this particular biometric device.
+The system generates a biometric template `BT'` from the user's biometric `B'` and returns the ciphertext `E(r', D', BT')`, where D' identifies this particular biometric device.
 The host decrypts the incoming message to recover the three transmitted parameters and compares these to locally stored values.
 For a match, the host must find `r' = r`.
 Also, the matching score between `BT'` and the stored template must exceed a predefined threshold.
 Finally, the host provides a simple authentication of the biometric capture device by comparing the incoming device ID to a list of registered devices at the host database.

 **Dynamic Biometric Protocol**
-\

 ![](image/Part1/1759676566685.png)

 The principal difference from the case of a stable biometric is that the host provides a random sequence as well as a random number as a challenge.
 The sequence challenge is a sequence of numbers, characters, or words.
 The human user at the client end must then vocalize (speaker verification), type (keyboard dynamics verification), or write (handwriting verification) the sequence to generate a biometric signal `BS'(x')`.
 The client side encrypts the biometric signal and the random number.
 At the host side, the incoming message is decrypted.
 The incoming random number `r'` must be an exact match to the random number that was originally used as a challenge (`r`).
 In addition, the host generates a comparison based on the incoming biometric signal `BS'(x')`, the stored template `BT(U)` for this user and the original signal `x`.
 If the comparison value exceeds a predefined threshold, the user is authenticated.

 ---

 #### 9. Define Discretionary access control, Role-based accesso control, Attribute-based access control and give relevant examples

 - **Discretionary access control** (DAC): Controls access based on the identity of the requestor and on access rules (authorizations) stating what requestors are (or are not) allowed to do.
   - Example: In a Windows or Unix system, the owner of a file can decide who else can read, write, or execute it using file permissions (e.g., chmod 755 file.txt).
 The decision is at the discretion of the file owner.
 - **Role-based access control** (RBAC):  Controls access based on the roles that users have within the system and on rules stating what accesses are allowed to users in given roles.
   - Example: In a hospital information system, a doctor role may have access to edit patient records, while a nurse role can only view them.
 If a user’s role changes, their permissions change automatically according to the new role.